 5 Parenting Mistakes that Lead To Rebellion

 We will look at five ways you can inadvertently instill a rebellious spirit in your child’s heart, and Biblical answers will be given as to how to deal with early rebellion.
-For five consecutive days you will receive a daily email.
+For five consecutive days you will receive a daily email with practical thoughts, tips, and encouragement.